Category Archive: Comic books

 Bart Simpson rides a skateboard.
 Yes that’s the oldest of skateboarding in pop culture news, but this shot of Krusty the Clown jumping Springfield Gorge is a major scoop.
 I don’t think you understand the magnitude of this discovery people!
 I’m starting my Nobel Peace Prize acceptance speech tonight!
 Bonus Simpsons detritus after the jump, including DVDs and fingerboards.

-Superkernel
+Superkernel Comics

 I bought this copy of Superkernel, Volume 4 #12 on Ebay, hoping there would be more skateboarding inside this obscure title.
 Sadly, the original seller had since passed away.
 His wife was unable to locate this and many other items he had listed for sale.
 As I was about to post this, I found another one for sale.
 Superkernel was a comic book made by Guy and Brad Gilchrist. published by Weekly Reader Books.
 I first became aware of this comic over at Time Passages Nostalgia.
-I was bout to let them know that they had incorrectly given the date of the skateboard cover as 1978, because my copy says 1982, but when I looked closer I found out they used the same cover twice.
-Up top is Superkernel Volume 4, Number 12 from 1982.
-There are no additional skateboard illustrations in that issue, but maybe there are in the first issue, Volume 2 #11 from 1978.
+I was about to let them know that they had incorrectly given the date of the skateboard cover as 1978, because my copy says 1982.
+Then I looked closer I realized they used the same cover twice, in Volume 2 #11 from 1978, and Volume 4, #12 from 1982.

 Spy vs Spy.
 Jr in Reversin’ Surfin’

 Another installment in the long history of Mad Magazine skateboard as comic vehicle.
 This is Spy vs Spy.
 Jr in Reversin’ Surfin’ from the 2007 compendium Spy vs. Spy 2: The Joke and Dagger Files.
 Yes “Hip” is the sound every skateboarder makes when ollieing.
 The onomatopoeia is not actually part of the gag, but it’s actually funnier than the gag by far.
 It could be a good premise for a video skit.
-Check out the full spread after the jump. – Thanks to MC for the photo.
+Check out the full spread after the jump.

 Skateboard Princess lives for this!